osu-eesc/cms-docs/user-guide/docs/special-roles.md

   - **Question**
   - **Answer**
+  - **Show Pesticide Disclaimer**: if the answer contains information about pesticides, check the appropriate box to display the standard pesticide disclaimer.
+  - **Answer Photo**: Image that will show on the full question page
   - **Related Resources**: Link to other content on the site related to the question
-  - **Answer Photo**: Image that will show on the full question page
-  - **Thumbnail**: Image that will show in the teaser
-  - **Tags**: information about the question to help with display, sorting, search, and promotion.
+  - **Tags (topic required)**: information about the question to help with display, sorting, search, and promotion.
 See below for more details.
-  - **Teaser settings**: thumbnail and short description that display in the question's teaser.
-If the thumbnail is empty, it will use the first image in the "images" field.
-If the "images" field is empty, it will use a default image based on the topic.
+  - **Teaser settings**: here, you can upload a thumbnail that will display in the question's teaser.
+If the thumbnail is empty, it will use the first image in the "answer photo" field.
+If that field is empty, it will use a default image based on the topic.
+There are also a number of description fields that are used for various purposes:
+      - **Summary/Description**: This text is displayed in the question's teaser.
+If it is empty, the teaser will use the first couple sentences of the question itself.
+      - **Medium Description**: This text is meant for use when the content is shared on Facebook or other platforms where text length is limited.
+      - **Short Description/Deck**: This text is meant for use when the content is shared on Twitter or other platforms where text length is very limited.
+This text is limited to 280 characters.
-  - **Author and Publishing Information**: Information about the content for future maintenance
+  - **Author and Publishing Information**: information about the content for future maintenance.
+    - If the content’s author is an OSU Extension employee, start typing their name into the first “Author(s)” field and select them when they come up.
+This will associate the content with their profile on the site.
+    - If the content’s author is not an OSU Extension employee (including OSU employees who don’t have an Extension appointment), enter their information in the “Non-Extension Author(s)” fields.

 ### How and Where Featured Questions Display

+All featured Ask and Expert questions are listed on the [Featured Questions page](https://extension.oregonstate.edu/ask-expert/featured).

-The tags in the “Topics, Keywords, Programs, and Regions” section of the edit screen determine where the question displays.
+The tags in the “Tags” section of the edit screen determine where else the question displays.

-  - **Topic**: Shows in the “Browse All Resources” page for the specified topic(s).
+  - **Topic**: It will show in the “Browse All Resources” page for the specified topic(s).
+A link to the topic page will display at the bottom of the question.
+Other content tagged with the topic will show at the bottom of the question in a “Related Resources” section.
-  - **Program**: If the specified participant-based program has added a “Program Tagged Content List” section to one of its pages, it will show up there.
+  - **Program**: If the specified program has added a “Program Tagged Content List” section to one of its pages, it will show up there.
+See the [Subpage](#subpage) section for more information.
+  - The other tags available to fill in are used for internal marketing purposes and/or populating the filters visitors use in search results or on topic pages.

-Counties and Programs can feature questions in page sections (for example, a "Featured Content" section).
+Counties and Programs can feature questions on their pages by selecting them in a page section (for example, a "featured content" section).

-## EESC News and Public Issues Team
+## Extension Communications News and Public Issues Team

-EESC personnel on the News and Public Issues Team are responsible for managing news and gardening stories on the Extension website.
+Extension Communications personnel on the News and Public Issues Team are responsible for managing news and gardening stories on the Extension website.

 ### New Stories